3choff/dictate/README.md

 *   **Desktop Dictation:** Record your voice and have it transcribed into text.
 *   **Seamless Text Insertion:** Automatically pastes or types the transcribed text into your active application.
 *   **Standalone Windows Executable:** Packaged as a portable `.exe` for easy distribution and use.
-*   **Interactive Settings:** Configure API keys, transcription services (Deepgram, Cartesia, Groq, Gemini, Mistral, SambaNova, Fireworks), grammar correction provider (Groq, Gemini, Mistral, SambaNova, Fireworks), transcription language, and text insertion modes through a dedicated settings window.
+*   **Interactive Settings:** Configure API keys, transcription services (Deepgram, Cartesia, Groq, Gemini, Mistral, SambaNova, Fireworks), text rewrite provider and mode (Groq, Gemini, Mistral, SambaNova, Fireworks), transcription language, and text insertion modes through a dedicated settings window.
 *   **Help & Support:** Quick access to the project's GitHub page via a help button.
-*   **Global Keyboard Shortcuts:** System-wide shortcuts for recording, grammar correction, compact mode, and more (see [Keyboard Shortcuts](#keyboard-shortcuts) section).
+*   **Global Keyboard Shortcuts:** System-wide shortcuts for recording, text rewrite, compact mode, and more (see [Keyboard Shortcuts](#keyboard-shortcuts) section).
-*   **Grammar Correction:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+G`) to correct grammar with your chosen provider (default: Groq).
+*   **Text Rewrite:** Select any text in any app and click the sparkle button (or press `Ctrl+Shift+R`) to rewrite it using your chosen mode and AI provider.
+Choose from Grammar Correction, Professional Tone, Polite Tone, Casual Tone, or Structured & Organized (default: Grammar Correction with Groq).
 Click again while pulsing to abort.
 *   **Audio Cues:** Audible "beep" on starting recording and "clack" on stopping recording for clear feedback.
 *   **Multiple Transcription Services:**
     *   **Groq:** ML-based Voice Activity Detection (VAD) with intelligent speech segmentation.